naitik2314/Code-Activity-Logger/readme.md

 ```

 ### Set Up Changelog Repository
-1. Create a new repository on GitHub named `changelog`.
+1. Create a new repository on GitHub named `changelog or whatever suits you`.
 2. Clone the repository to your local system:
     ```sh
     git clone https://github.com/yourusername/changelog.git